 What people don’t see is in the verses like John 15:19 “If you belonged to the world, it would love you as its own.
 As it is, you do not belong to the world, but I have chosen you out of the world.
 That is why the world hates you.” is that there are very specific words that provides context – context most skip over.
-In John 17:14-16 “I have given them your word and the world has hated them, for they are not of the world any more than I am of the world.
+In John 17:14-16 Jesus says: “I have given them your word and the world has hated them, for they are not of the world any more than I am of the world.
 My prayer is not that you take them out of the world but that you protect them from the evil one.
 They are not of the world, even as I am not of it.”
 Again, look at the very subtle but clear context – the operative words are “belong” and “of”.
 Correct, we are not “of” the world and we do not “belong” to it.
 But we are most assuredly “in” it.
 It – this world – is where we, by God’s sovereignty have been placed.
 God is clearly telling us that we here, in this world, by intention.

 Following a move to, say, Tennessee from Tacoma, you may well be from Tacoma, and Tennessee, no matter how long you live there will not be your home.
 But to say you are not there in Tennessee, do not live there, are not present there would be absurd.

 Similarly, we as Christians are here on this planet – in this world, at this time.
 And as God has shown Himself to be the most intentional being ever, might there be some reason?

 Of course there is.
 Woven throughout Scripture is the clear call to be more then travelers at the bus station of life waiting for a heavenly chariot to whisk us away while not letting the “rabble” of the city get too close to us.